Jon Baltazar (1979-2019)

 He is survived by his mother, his wife, Tina; seven children: Nathaniel Powell III (Sabrina), Natalie Martin (Reginald), Tamara McClendon (Frank), Rhonda Powell, Lenora Powell, Gary Welch and Kathy Welch; a grandson, Nathaniel Powell IV; and 11 siblings.

 Funeral services were held Jan.
-12 at Luke Strong and Son Mortuary in Moultrie.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+12 at Luke Strong and Son Mortuary in Moultrie.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.